ContinuumIO/anaconda-cve/README.md

 will explicate the various parameters and options:

 ```
-usage: vulndigester.py [-h] [--html] [--description] [--env ENV]
+usage: vulndigester.py [-h] [--html] [--description]
+                       [--ignore-words IGNORE_WORDS] [--env ENV]
                        vfile pkgfile libfile modfile

 Check for vulnerabilities in lists of modules, packages, libraries

 positional arguments:
   vfile                 JSON file from NVD
-  pkgfile            a list of packages in a Conda environment, one per line
+  pkgfile               a list of packages in a Conda environment, one per
+                        line
-  libfile            a list of libraries in a Conda environment, one per line
+  libfile               a list of libraries in a Conda environment, one per
+                        line
   modfile               a list of modules in a Conda environment, one per line

 optional arguments:
   -h, --help            show this help message and exit
   --html                HTML output rather than text
   --description, -d     Search language of descriptions as well as CPE codes
+  --ignore-words IGNORE_WORDS, -i IGNORE_WORDS
+                        File containing a list of words to ignore in
+                        descriptions, one per line.
   --env ENV             Conda environment root
 ```